De'Vion Harmon

-De'Vion Harmon (born January 22, 2001) is an American college basketball player for the Texas Tech Red Raiders of the Big 12 Conference He previously played for the Oregon Ducks and the Oklahoma Sooners.
+De'Vion Harmon (born January 22, 2001) is an American professional basketball player for the Kataja of the Korisliiga.
+He played college basketball for the Texas Tech Red Raiders, the Oregon Ducks and the Oklahoma Sooners.

 High school career

 Harmon attended John H. Guyer High School in Denton, Texas.
 He played alongside his childhood friend Jalen Wilson.
 As a freshman, he averaged 14.1 points, 4.7 rebounds, 4.6 assists and 1.6 steals per game to help his team to a 30–3 record, a District 6-6A title and the area finals.
 As a sophomore, he averaged 18.7 points, 4.2 rebounds, 4.8 assists and 1.5 steals per game to help his team to a 25–6 record, a District 6-6A title and the Bi-District finals.
 As a junior, he averaged 15.7 points, 5.2 assists and 1.7 steals per game.
 As a senior, he averaged 20.3 points, five assists and 4.4 rebounds per game.
 Harmon was a three-time Texas District 6A co-MVP during his career.
 He was selected to play in the Nike Hoop Summit.
 He committed to playing college basketball for Oklahoma over offers from Baylor, Marquette, Oklahoma State and Texas.